 AC Installation Costs by Square Footage

-One way to calculate the average costs for a new AC unit would be by figuring the exact area of square feet you are wanting to cool.
+One way to calculate the average costs for a new AC unit would be by figuring the exact area of square feet you are wanting to cool for your home.
 Installing a central air conditioner into a 2000 square ft. home with an existing forced air furnace heating system would cost between $5,000 to $6,000.
 There has to be additional ductwork installed if not in place already.

 How much does it cost for an A/C Unit for a 2,000 Sq. ft Home?